here 1 LegacyPostID: numheaderimagerows: 1 LegacyFeaturedImage: Barn-Owl.jpg

 Best of all, it's easy to get started: Just download a brochure and map from the official Farmlandia Farm Loop website, see what sounds fun, make sure your desired stops will be open when you plan to visit, and head out.

 The self-guided Farmlandia Farm Loop spans farms, vineyards, nurseries, and more at the far northern edge of the Willamette Valley.
-Peppers, strawberries, lavender, wine grapes, pumpkins, and Christmas trees are just some of the many crops you'll find along the loop.
+Peppers, strawberries, lavender, wine grapes, pumpkins, and Christmas trees are some of the many crops you'll find along the loop.

-The Farmlandia Farm Loop spotlights 18 businesses that stretch from the heart of the Willamette Valley and along the Willamette River to the foothills of Mount Hood-so your options for exploring are limited only by your time constraints.
-And you're never far from overnight accommodations in the Willamette Valley or Portland suburbs, so it's easy to make an overnight trip or weekend getaway out of it.
+The Farmlandia Farm Loop spotlights 17 businesses that stretch from the heart of the Willamette Valley and along the Willamette River to the foothills of Mount Hood—so your options for exploring are limited only by your time constraints.

 Driving between Wilsonville (the westernmost community along the loop) and Boring (the easternmost community) takes about 35 minutes; driving from the trail's northern edge in Milwaukie to its southern border outside of Wilsonville, meanwhile, takes about 25 minutes.
-All that said, several of the loop's stops are heavily concentrated around Wilsonville and Tualatin, making it possible to visit farms, wineries, and more-all without spending much time in your vehicle.
+All that said, several of the loop's stops are heavily concentrated around Wilsonville and Tualatin, making it possible to visit numerous farms, wineries, and more without spending much time in your vehicle.

 The Kitchen at Middleground Farms hosts beautiful dinners, featuring local wines and fresh farm ingredients.